 HGPs are used on about 40 per cent of Australian cattle and annually add $210 million to the value of the beef industry.
 (Source)

 HGPs are regulated by the Australian Government, Australian Pesticides and Veterinary Medicines Authority (APVMA).
-Food Standards Australia and New Zealand (FSANZ) has demonstrated that you would need to eat 77kg of beef to consume the same level of oestrogen contained naturally in a single chicken egg.
+Both Food Standards Australia and New Zealand (FSANZ) has demonstrated that you would need to eat 77kg of beef to consume the same level of oestrogen contained naturally in a single chicken egg.
 APVMA and the Australian Department of Health and Aging have concluded that residues of registered HGPs do not pose any appreciable risk to consumers from cattle treated with HGPs when used according to Good Veterinary Practice.

 All international bodies and national regulatory agencies, except the European Commission, have concluded that residues of registered HGPs do not pose a threat to consumers when HGPs are used according to good veterinary practice.
 While the European Commission currently bans HGP use, the World Trade Organisation has determined that the ban is unjustified and not based on any scientific evidence.